 The Annals of African Surgery will follow the COPE guidelines outlining how to deal with cases of suspected misconduct.

 A detailed review of all manuscripts is taken on submission to check for plagiarism.
 If plagiarism is identified, the COPE guidelines on plagiarism will be followed.
-The Annals of African Surgery are also actively looking into acquiring anti-plagiarism software.

 Peer Review and Editorial Decisions